Football clubs

 1930 - 1932

-Central United spent four seasons competing in the Hastings Wednesday League, winning Division Two in 1931-32; home games were played at the East Hill.
+Central United competed in the Hastings Wednesday League for four seasons, winning Division Two in 1931–32.
+The team played their home fixtures at East Hill.

 Christ Church

-For information about Christ Church FC c1900, read the history of St Leonards Swifts.
+For information about Christ Church FC around 1900, see the history of St Leonards Swifts.

 1903

-For the club based in Ore in 1903, see Ore & Clive Vale.
+For the club based in Ore in 1903, refer to Ore & Clive Vale.

 1905 - 1923

-Christ Church Rovers were formed in 1905, in 1907 it was reported that the team was made up entirely of the members of Rev. W. Asley Coopers’ Bible Class.
-The team initially played friendlies before competing for the 1906-07 Brassey Cup after which they disbanded.
+Christ Church Rovers were formed in 1905.
+In 1907, it was reported that the team was made up entirely of members of Rev. W. Asley Cooper’s Bible Class.
+The side initially played friendlies before competing in the 1906–07 Brassey Cup, after which they disbanded.

-The club reformed in 1920 and in third place in the 1920-21 Hillier Cup.
-The club changed name to St Leonards Amateurs in 1921, taking on the identity of the former club.
+The club reformed in 1920, finishing third in the 1920–21 Hillier Cup.
+In 1921, they changed their name to St Leonards Amateurs, adopting the identity of the former club.

 Civil Service